amitavake/datasharing/README.txt

 	data <- read.table(file_path, header = TRUE)
     	View(data)
 4. The finalDataTable.txt is the output for the first part of the exercise.
-This data is a subset of the original dataset and contains only the varoables that have "mean" and "std" in their variable names.
+This data is a subset of the original dataset and contains only the variables that have "mean" and "std" in their variable names.
 Accordingly, this data frame has 86 variables and 2 ids (subject and activity).
-This data repesents a clean dataset (no duplicate row/columns) that are a product of combining the data with their respective variable names.
+This data represents a clean dataset (no duplicate row/columns) that are a product of combining the data with their respective variable names.
 5. The second output file (tidyDataSet.txt) contains the final processed data via reshaping of the finalDataTable.txt.
 This data forms a tidy data set.
-6. There are 30 subjects (1 - 30) with each having 6 activity (laying, walking etc).
+6. There are 30 subjects (1 - 30) with each having 6 activities (laying, walking etc).
    Therefore, there are 180 observations.

 Here is a brief description of the data files.